prideout/book-webgl/README.md

 # master

-- DEMO.check seems a bit needless...  how about DEMO.endFrame(draw) ?

 - Send mail to banks

 - ch 1 & 2 tangling (please, no fresnel buddha or king tut stuff yet)